Absolutedly stunning in session - Alan Raw, BBC Radio

 Dean Johnson and Michelle Shay left the band in 2000.
 New drummer, Mark Staton, was recruited and Portabello continued as a 4-piece, with a significant shift in musical dynamic to heavier, more progressive songwriting.

-Early 2001 saw the limited release of the Mercury EP, generating interest from A&R at US-based agency, Ted Kurland Associates, and UK-based management company, Peralta Hills.
+Early 2001 saw the limited release of the Mercury EP, generating interest from A&R at US-based The Kurland Agency and UK-based management company, Peralta Hills.

 A string of live performances followed, most notably at The Borderline and The Kashmir Klub (hosted by ex-Cutting Crew, Tony Moore) in London and The Cavern Club in Liverpool.
 Portabello became residents at the monthly ''Launch Pad'' acoustic night at the Roc Bar, Leeds, hosted collaboratively between lead singer, Declan Corcoran and ex-Perfume front man, Mick McCarthy.
 This monthly event became a haunt for Leeds glitterati of the time, with regular appearances from other notable Leeds bands and performers such as 10,000 Things (with lead singer Sam Riley), members of the Kaiser Chiefs, Four Day Hombre (now Hope & Social), Mik Artistik and Alex Haynes.

 Portabello toured extensively during 2001, and March 3rd 2002 saw the release of their debut album, Once Around The Sun, through their own record label, Armchair Records, to critical acclaim.
 A nationwide acoustic tour of Borders bookshops followed and with several high profile appearances, the band's profile raised considerably during 2002/03, sparking interest from several independent record labels.